 None of these platforms publish dollar amounts, which makes direct comparison difficult.

 HockeyStack offers two tiers: GTM Intelligence (reporting, analytics, Odin AI, 2 out-of-the-box agents) and GTM Execution (adds all agents, custom agent builder, and 250,000 credits).
 Pricing is custom-quoted based on company size and usage.
 There is no free plan or free trial.
-Industry reports suggest plans start around $1,399/month, with enterprise contracts scaling higher.
+Industry reports suggest plans start in the mid-five-figure annual range.

 Implementation and learning curves

 ZoomInfo invested in a redesigned onboarding program spanning 30 to 90 days, covering planning, technical implementation, education, and adoption.
-The program produced a 25% improvement in customer satisfaction scores.
 ZoomInfo University provides role-specific learning paths, certifications, and live webinars.
-GTM Workspace "deploys in weeks, not months".
+GTM Workspace deploys in weeks, not months.

 Security and compliance